 Under the Code, FNU has established a classification of student information referred to as "directory information."
 This "directory information" will be made available to persons on request based on availability of access.
 Florida National University has established the following data as "directory information."

-1. Student's full name

-4. Participation in student organizations
+- 1. Student's full name - 4.
+Participation in student organizations

-2. Sex

-5. Dates of attendance (start and withdrawal dates)
+2. Sex 3.
+Career major 5.
+Dates of attendance (start and withdrawal dates) 6.
+Degree and awards received